chrisguest75/docker_examples/A0_chainguard/README.md

 ### FFMPEG with Node

-Create an image with both ffmpeg and node
+Create an image with both latest ffmpeg and node

 ```sh
 # create ffmpeg image